-Our team for carotid surgery includes vascular surgeons, heart doctors, stroke neurologists and stroke neuroradiologists.
+Our carotid surgery team includes vascular surgeons, heart doctors, neurologists, and imaging specialists.

 Carotid Artery Disease

-You may either have general anesthesia or local anesthesia, depending on your preference and needs.
+This surgery requires a hospital stay.
+You’ll get either general anesthesia or local anesthesia, depending on your needs.

-In this procedure, a surgeon inserts a metal stent to keep your blocked artery open.
+In this procedure, a surgeon puts a metal stent in your artery to keep it open.